zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     > **Tip**: As you enter commands into the cloud shell, the output may take up a large amount of the screen buffer and the cursor on the current line may be obscured.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. Enter the following command to install the required version of Python in the cloud shell:

-    ```
-   sh ~/ai-agents/Labfiles/update-python.sh
-    ```

-1. After the installation is complete, in the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this starts a new session, and is required to use the code editor).

-    **<font color="red">Ensure you've switched to the classic version of the cloud shell and a new session has started before continuing.</font>**

-1. Enter the following command to change the working directory to the folder containing the code files and list them all.
+1. When the repo has been cloned, enter the following command to change the working directory to the folder containing the code files and list them all.

     ```
    cd ai-agents/Labfiles/05-agent-orchestration/Python